What strings come on a Martin guitar?

 Final Thoughts

-As I said right at the beginning of this post, strings are a great way to experiment with the sound capabilities of your Martin without making any permanent changes or without the risk of any real damage to the guitar.
-Of course, if you do change the gauge of your string from the factory specs, remember to perform a setup to ensure that your neck relief is set correctly for the new string tension.
+As I said at the beginning of this writeup, strings are a great way to experiment with the sound capabilities of your Martin without making any permanent changes or risking any real damage to the guitar.
+Of course, if you do change the gauge of your string from the factory specs, remember to perform a setup to ensure your neck relief is set correctly for the new string tension.